Tag Archives: Dave Bloomquist

 By Ed Staskus

-When I moved into the Plaza Apartments on Prospect Avenue at the intersection of East 32nd St., which wasn’t even a street since the other end of it dead-ended into a parking lot, it was by accident, including a car accident and bumping into Arunas Petkus a few days later.
+When I moved into the Plaza Apartments on Prospect Ave. at the intersection of E. 32nd St., which wasn’t even a street since the other end of it dead-ended into a parking lot, it was by accident, including a car accident and bumping into Arunas Petkus a few days later.
+The car accident happened when a flash of sunshine distracted me.
+Bumping into Arunas was simply by chance.

-I was living at Dixon Hall up the road, a stone’s throw from East 40th St. A little more than a decade after I moved out it was designated a legacy building and historic location but when I lived there it was a rat’s nest, full of students, day laborers, and deadbeats.
-It was a solid four-story stone and brick apartment but was going to seed.
+I was living at Dixon Hall up the street near E. 40th St. A decade after I moved out it was designated a legacy building and historic location but when I lived there it was a rat’s nest, full of students, day laborers, and deadbeats.
+It was a solid four-story stone and brick building that had gone to seed.

-Hookers and boozers roamed Prospect at night after the blue collars and shop owners went home.
-The junkies stayed in the shadows, hapless harmless nodding off.
-I avoided the suburban toughs on the prowl, hunting for suckers.
+Hookers and boozehounds roamed Prospect Ave. in the evening after the blue collars and shop owners went home.
+The junkies stayed in the shadows, hapless and harmless, mumbling and nodding off.
+I avoided roughnecks on the prowl, who were hoping to stumble on a sucker.
+Nobody from the suburbs ever came day-tripping, much less set foot on Upper Prospect at night.

-My roommate Gary was exactly ten years older than me and was drinking himself to death, day by day from the bottom of his heart.
-I first met him the day before moving in, when I answered a worse for wear note on a bulletin board at Cleveland State University, a ten-minute walk away.
+My roommate Gary was ten years older than me and was drinking himself to death, day by day, from the bottom of his heart.
+I first met him the day before moving in with him, when I answered a worse for wear note on a bulletin board at Cleveland State University, a ten-minute walk away.
 He was stocky, bearded, and sullen, but I needed a cheap room, and his second bedroom was available.

 I didn’t know much about spirits except that all the grown-ups I knew, who were most of them Lithuanian, drank lots of it, some more than others.
-I didn’t know why Gary was going booze off the bridge, but he was and wasn’t in much shape to do much more than sit around and drink.
+I didn’t know why Gary was going breakneck down the river, but he was and wasn’t in in any kind of shape anymore to do much more than sit around and drink.

-The day he told me he was going out to pick up his car surprised me, since he was living on some kind of inheritance and almost never went out.
+The day he told me he was going out to pick up his car was a surprise, since he was living on some kind of inheritance and almost never went out.
 I didn’t even know he knew how to drive.
 I was even more surprised when he asked me if I wanted to go along.

 “Where is it?”
 I asked.